James-VT/MS2_Gloucestershire_Battlefields/README.md

 ### Battle of Stow on the Wold information
 The information about the Battle of Stow on the Wold used for this site was taken from the battle's [Wikipedia page.](https://en.wikipedia.org/wiki/Battle_of_Stow-on-the-Wold)

+### Battle of Deorham information
+The information about the Battle of Deorham used for this site was taken from the battle's [Wikipedia page.](https://en.wikipedia.org/wiki/Battle_of_Deorham)

+### Battle of Nibley Green information
+The information about the Battle of Nibley Green used for this site was taken from the battle's [Wikipedia page.](https://en.wikipedia.org/wiki/Battle_of_Nibley_Green)

 # Image credits
 * beverstonetoday.jpg is taken from Wikimedia commons, and is open-source.
 [Link](https://commons.wikimedia.org/wiki/File:Beverston_castle.jpg) The original uploader was Anlace at English Wikipedia., CC BY-SA 2.5 <https://creativecommons.org/licenses/by-sa/2.5>, via Wikimedia Commons